vth-poc/vt-poc/README.md

   - Shows on team member cards

 - **`win`**: High-value work that delivers significant impact
-  - Displays in green on dashboard
+  - Displays in gold on dashboard
   - Counted separately in summary cards
   - Shows on team member cards